pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ```
 This will spin up a gRPC server that implements the `Converter` contract and will serve it on a random port assigned during startup.
 The Pulumi converter SDK automatically implements gRPC reflection which allows tools such as [Postman](https://www.postman.com/) to discover the available gRPC services and methods and send example requests to them.
 See [Postman with gRPC](https://blog.postman.com/postman-now-supports-grpc/).

-## Publishing the converter plugins
+## Publishing converter plugins

-The easier way to make your converter plugin available to others is to publish it on GitHub releases.
+The easiest way to make your converter plugin available to others is to publish it on GitHub releases.
 The Pulumi CLI expects a naming convention `pulumi-converter-<language>` and will automatically download the plugin from the latest GitHub release of the repository when given the `--server` flag during `pulumi plugin install converter <language> --server <url>`.

 Converter plugins written in dotnet are simple console applications that are compiled to native binaries for each target platform.
 To see how this is done, refer to this [createAndPublishArtifacts](https://github.com/Zaid-Ajaj/pulumi-converter-bicep/blob/master/build/Program.fs#L197) function written for the Bicep converter that does the heavy lifting of building the native binaries for each platform and publishing them to GitHub releases.